alex-waters/electric-plan/README.md

 # electric-plan
-Django and Flask app to help plan electricity use in NW England
+This repo holds both Django and Flask apps to help plan electricity use to minimise carbon emissions

 TO DO:
 Change template files to instantiate class from live_data_collect rather than copy it